yiit/ENFi32_07022026/docs/source/Hardware/Hardware.rst

 ESPEasy has a separate setting for Slow I2C devices, and per I2C device this slow clock speed can be selected in the Device configuration page.
 This value is by default set to 100 kHz, but can be set lower or higher if desired.

+*I2C ClockStretchLimit*

+- `I2C-bus.org - Clock Stretching <https://www.i2c-bus.org/clock-stretching/>`_
+- `ESPeasy wiki - Basics: The I2C Bus <https://www.letscontrolit.com/wiki/index.php/Basics:_The_I%C2%B2C_Bus>`_

+This setting is only available for the first I2C Bus, as not many devices (should) need this set, and the devices that do need this should then be connected to I2C Bus 1.

 .. image:: Hardware_I2CBus.png

 *Device specific Force Slow I2C speed selection:*